KalicoCrew/kalico/docs/Config_Reference.md

 ### BMP280/BME280/BME680 temperature sensor

 BMP280/BME280/BME680 two wire interface (I2C) environmental sensors.
-Note that these sensors are not intended for use with extruders and heater beds, but rather for monitoring ambient temperature (C), pressure (hPa), relative humidity and in case of the BME680 gas level.
+!!! note
-See [sample-macros.cfg](../config/sample-macros.cfg) for a gcode_macro
+    These sensors are not intended for use with extruders and heater beds, but rather for monitoring ambient temperature (C), pressure (hPa), relative humidity and in case of the BME680 gas level.
+See [sample-macros.cfg](../config/sample-macros.cfg) for a gcode_macro that
-that may be used to report pressure and humidity in addition to temperature.
+    may be used to report pressure and humidity in addition to temperature.

 ```
 sensor_type: BME280